 Here are some tips and tricks to make contact with the Dutch easier and more enjoyable:

 Against popular belief, the Dutch are very willing to help you.
 Just ask if you need assistance.
-Instantly their faces will defrost, and that person will happily get you on your way.
+Instantly their faces will defrost 🌞, and that person will happily help you on your way.

 Especially when they notice you’re a visitor.
 It also helps that most people speak English very well.
-The language might be a barrier on a cultural level, but for sure, it’s not on a practical level.
+Language might be a barrier on a cultural level, but for sure, it’s not on a practical level.

 Embrace the fact the Dutch are direct.
 When you expect it, it’s much easier to deal with.
 Also, don’t take a timid greeting as a negative.
 It’s the default.
 Don’t expect Dutchman to share their life stories instantly.
 The Dutch are much more reserved.